 But don’t run away with the idea this is going to be a niche product – the GLB will be coming up against big-selling rivals like Audi’s Q3, the BMW X1 and Volvo XC40.
 It looks like it could be worth waiting for.

-This exciting new model will be available to view or test-drive at the Jardine Mercedes-Benz dealerships in Chelmsford, Colchester, Ipswich, Lakeside (Thurrock), and Southend.
+This exciting new model is now available to view or test-drive at the Jardine Mercedes-Benz dealerships in Chelmsford, Colchester, Ipswich, Lakeside (Thurrock), and Southend.

 Contact your nearest showrooms for further information.

 Although the concept car looks rugged, chunky and ready to conquer Australia’s Outback, we can probably discount the permanent roof box and roof mounted spotlights as motor show window dressing.
 Even so, there’s more than a hint of the flagship G-Class in its styling.
 While the smaller GLA clearly shows its A-Class origins, the GLB looks more upright and is significantly roomier.
 With a 100mm-longer wheelbase than the A-Class, the GLB offers room for five with occasional seating for up to seven – rather like the Discovery Sport’s ‘5+2’ seating.

 Those two seats possibly will only be suitable for kids but they’ll add welcome versatility to the GLB’s appeal.
 Headroom looks generous, and unlike some SUVs that give rear-seat passengers a claustrophobically shallow side window to peer out of, the rear side windows look generously proportioned.